Wine-NSPA – Aggregate-Wait and Async Completion

 The rejected shape was:

-Rejected cross-thread bridge Dispatcher pthread Wineserver main thread `CHANNEL_RECV2` dispatcher owns request entry handler submits SQE deferred path returns to channel receive loop request is no longer owned by the dispatcher `main_loop_epoll` main thread owns uring wake CQE arrives later main thread drains CQE callback restores state and writes reply `CHANNEL_REPLY` issued cross-thread ownership jump after SQE submit completion timing now depends on the main-thread wake path Why it was rejected request receive, CQE drain, and reply signaling no longer live on one RT thread reply ordering depends on main-thread wake timing and contention instead of dispatcher availability
+Rejected cross-thread bridge Dispatcher pthread Wineserver main thread `CHANNEL_RECV2` dispatcher owns request entry handler submits SQE deferred path returns to channel receive loop request is no longer owned by the dispatcher `main_loop_epoll` main thread owns uring wake CQE arrives later main thread drains CQE callback restores state and writes reply `CHANNEL_REPLY` issued cross-thread ownership jump after SQE submit completion timing depends on the main-thread wake path Why it was rejected request receive, CQE drain, and reply signaling no longer live on one RT thread reply timing depends on main-thread wake timing and main-thread contention

 The problem was not that the code path was impossible.
 The problem was that it was the wrong ownership model for an RT request path: